Last Updated on 2022/04/22

 Lugu Lake is located between Ninglang County in Yunnan and Yanyuan County of Sichuan.
 It is 72 kilometers away from Ninglang County.
 Its total area is 51.7 square kilometers, the space within the precincts of Yunnan being 27.6 square kilometers.
 It is 2,685 meters above sea level, counting from the surface of the water, and is, therefore, the lake with the highest altitude in the province.
 Its average depth of water is 40 meters, the greatest depth being 90 meters.
 Among Yunnan’s lakes, it stands only second to Fuxian Lake in terms of depth of water.
 The water of the lake is generally clean and green, with different shades of color: turquoise blue, sapphire blue, white-gray, simply beyond one’s imagination.
 On the lake are the “pig-trough boats” (“zhucaochuan”) specific to the place.
 Teeming in the lake are fine-scaled fish, carps, and other species.
 The lake waters flow eastwards to the Yalong River and finally into the surging Jinsha River.

 Lugu Lake is surrounded by high and verdant mountains that are snowbound for over 3 months every year.
 Since the lake is rather deep, a definite regulating influence is exerted on the temperature of the lake shores.
-Therefore the surrounding mountains abound in forest resources which afford an exquisite beauty, much fresh air, and charming scenery.
+Therefore the surrounding mountains abound in forest resources that afford exquisite beauty, much fresh air, and charming scenery.
 At present, it is one of the places in China which is least damaged by human efforts and best preserved in its natural features.

 Up to now, they still keep remnants of matriarchal society

-The lake shore is inhabited by Mosuo people who have peculiar customs.
-Up to now, they still keep remnants of matriarchal society.
+The lakeshore is inhabited by Mosuo people who have peculiar customs.
+Up to now, they still keep remnants of a matriarchal society.
 Men and women are not united by wedlock, each living at the mother’s home respectively.
 Yet they keep a casual cohabitation relationship.
 Thus the place is called “A Quaint Realm of Matriarchy”.
 The male and female youth of the Mosuo people, having fostered mutual love in the long period of productive labor and social activities, begin to reciprocate “tokens”.

-The male party, in accordance with his economic conditions, presents the female party with gold or silver ornaments, jade bracelets, beads and silk threads, etc. The “tokens” returned by the female party are generally some personal accessories which the other party likes.
-Given such affection on both sides, the seniors of the male party would bring some “loquat meat”, and some tea, sugar or wine to pay a visit to those of the female party.
+The male party, in accordance with his economic conditions, presents the female party with gold or silver ornaments, jade bracelets, beads and silk threads, etc. The “tokens” returned by the female party are generally some personal accessories that the other party likes.
+Given such affection on both sides, the seniors of the male party would bring some “loquat meat”, and some tea, sugar, or wine to pay a visit to those of the female party.
 Once an agreement is obtained from them, an Axia (spouse) relationship is established for the two.
-However, such relationship can also be fixed without going through the above procedure.
+However, such a relationship can also be fixed without going through the above procedure.

 After this, the two parties continue to live in their own homes.
 The male “Axia” labors for his home in the daytime, and goes to the female “Axia” at night for cohabiting with her in her bedroom.
 The family of the female “Axia” looks upon the male as one of its own members.
 During the busy farming season, the male “Axia” goes to the home of the other party to help with farm work.
 Those who have fixed their “Axia” relationship call each other “Azhu”, which means “dear companion”, but never husband or wife.
 Therefore, it is not appropriate to speak of “father”, who instead is only referred to as “maternal uncle”.
 The female is predominant and is, therefore, the leader of a family.
 All family members are descendants of the same matriarchal lineage.